ArjundasM/aws/lambda/aws-ec2-start-stop/README.md

 * The W wildcard in the Day-of-month field specifies a weekday.
 In the Day-of-month field, 3W specifies the day closest to the third weekday of the month.

 * The # wildcard in the Day-of-week field specifies a certain instance of the specified day of the week within a month.
 For example, 3#2 would be the second Tuesday of the month: the 3 refers to Tuesday because it is the third day of each week, and the 2 refers to the second day of that type within the month.

+***Limits***

+* You can't specify the Day-of-month and Day-of-week fields in the same cron expression.
+If you specify a value (or a *) in one of the fields, you must use a ? (question mark) in the other.

+* Cron expressions that lead to rates faster than 1 minute are not supported.

 4.Lambda